Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

+We select Zebrapose \citep{su2022zebrapose} and Surfemb \citep{haugaard2022surfemb} as our single-view baselines, and EpiSurfEmb \citep{haugaard2023multi} as our multi-view baseline.
+This selection is motivated by their state-of-the-art performance on the \ac{bop} \citep{hodan2018bop}.
+Other multi-view pose estimation methods like Cosypose \citep{labbe2020cosypose} and DPODv2 \citep{shugurov2021dpodv2} were discarded as they are either not designed for multi-view single-object pose estimation or do not provide a reference implementation.
+Also, in contrast to end-to-end trained pose estimation models, the selected baselines estimate 2D-3D correspondences as an intermediate representation and recover the 6\dof pose by solving an interpretable geometric optimization problem.
+The interpretability of this intermediate representation can be utilized to compute the uncertainty of the pose estimate in the future \citep{haugaard2023spyropose}, which is highly relevant to avoid presenting inaccurate information to the surgeon.

+Zebrapose \citep{su2022zebrapose} iteratively divides the target object's surface into two equal parts in $N$ hierarchical steps.
+The entire surface is thus divided into $2^N$ fragments, whereby each fragment can be identified with a binary code of length $N$.
+The bits of the binary code effectively describe 2D-3D correspondences with increasing granularity.
+A model $f : \mathbb{R}^{H \times W \times 3} \rightarrow \mathbb{R}^{H \times W \times N+1}$ is trained to estimate the mask and per-pixel binary code of the $H \times W$ sized RGB image.
+During training, the loss for each bit is gradually adjusted to shift the focus from coarse to fine correspondences.
+The 6\dof pose estimate is computed using progressive-x \citep{barath2019progressive}.

-\paragraph{Pose Estimation Baselines.} We select Surfemb \cite{haugaard2022surfemb} and EpiSurfEmb \cite{haugaard2022multi} as our single-view and multi-view baselines based on their state-of-the-art performance on the BOP datasets \cite{hodan2018bop}.
-SurfEmb \cite{haugaard2022surfemb} jointly trains a key and a query model with the goal to estimate the probability distribution of 2D-3D correspondences.
-Hereby, the key model $g : \mathbb{R}^3 \rightarrow \mathbb{R}^E$ maps 3D points on the object's surface to keys in a latent space.
-The query model $f : \mathbb{R}^{H \times W \times 3} \rightarrow \mathbb{R}^{H \times W \times E+1}$ estimates the object mask as well as a per-pixel query based on the RGB input patch, where keys and queries live in the same latent space $\mathbb{R}^E$.
-Pose hypotheses are sampled from the 2D-3D correspondence distribution via RANSAC-\acs{pnp} and scored based on the agreement of object mask and correspondence distributions under the pose hypothesis.
-The best pose hypothesis is locally optimized based on the correspondences and optionally refined on the depth map if available.
+Similar to Zebrapose, SurfEmb \citep{haugaard2022surfemb} estimates 2D-3D correspondences via intermediate descriptors for the 3D surface.
+However, the authors propose to learn a surface embedding instead of using hand-crafted descriptors.
+A key model $g : \mathbb{R}^3 \rightarrow \mathbb{R}^E$ maps 3D points on the object's surface to keys in a latent space $\mathbb{R}^E$.
+A query model $f : \mathbb{R}^{H \times W \times 3} \rightarrow \mathbb{R}^{H \times W \times E+1}$ estimates the object mask as well as a per-pixel query based on the RGB input, where keys and queries live in the same latent space $\mathbb{R}^E$.
+Pose hypotheses are sampled from the 2D-3D correspondence distribution via RANSAC-\acs{pnp} with an inlier threshold of $\theta = 2\textnormal{px}$ and scored based on the agreement of object mask and correspondence distributions under the pose hypothesis.
+The best pose hypothesis is locally optimized based on the correspondences and optionally refined on the range map obtained from a depth sensor, if available.